ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 Please make sure to follow the instructions carefully.
 Mistakes in setting up a node may get result in slashed tokens and may put the tokens of nominators at risk.
 Check our [Sydney Validator Program](../sydney-validator-program.md) for requirements and incentives.

+Checkout the latest stable release version from the [GitHub repository](https://github.com/ggxchain/ggxnode).

 From the repository's root directory execute following commands in order:

 ```bash